Hyena and Leopard went hunting together and killed many animals.

 While Leopard cut the meat with his claws, Hyena smashed a stone to make fire.

 "How did she make fire?"
 Leopard wondered.
-"I don't want her to burn me!"
-So Leopard ran off.
+"I'm scared she'll burn me!"
+So Leopard ran away.

 "How did he cut the meat?"
 Hyena wondered.
-"I don't want him to cut me!"
-So Hyena ran off.
+"I'm scared he'll cut me!"
+So Hyena ran away.

-Leopard and Hyena still run whenever they see each other.
+Now Leopard and Hyena run whenever they see each other.

 Inspired by: "Hyena and Leopard" in Thirty-Two Folk-Tales of the Edo-Speaking Peoples of Nigeria (published in Folklore) by Northcote W. Thomas, 1920.